samanthaandrews/samantha-andrews/posts/2020-03-14-a-list-of-27-social-distancing-activities.md

 5. [Write a poem](https://thecreativeindependent.com/guides/how-to-write-a-poem/)
 6. Make a collage out of items from your recycle bin
 7. Make a "before I die" checklist
-8. Make a “things I’m scared of” checklist and commit to completing one of them in 2020
+8. Make a "things I’m scared of" checklist and commit to completing one of them in 2020
 9. [Make a DIY face mask](https://theeverygirl.com/diy-face-masks/) & have a spa day
 10. [Paint your nails](https://www.manrepeller.com/2020/01/how-to-perfect-manicure.html)
 11. Collect a series of inspirational images and set them to rotate on your desktop background